-Plexlearning relates to Cyberlearning education which involves the use of computer mediation or Artificial Intelligence (AI) in the creation, conveyance, and use of knowledge.
+Plexlearning relates to Cyberlearning education which involves Artificial Intelligence Technologies (AIT) as actors in the creation, conveyance, and use of knowledge.

-Missions of Plexlearning Labs are to explore new education delivery-systems, and articulate their affordances, for furthering our ways of knowing and doing towards “human flourishing. ”
+Missions of Plexlearning Labs are to explore new education delivery-systems, and to articulate their affordances, for furthering our ways of knowing and doing towards “human flourishing. ”